Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to cobicistat, any other medications, or any of the ingredients in cobicistat tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you are taking any of the following medications: alfuzosin (Uroxatral); carbamazepine (Carbatrol, Epitol, Equetro, Tegretol); cisapride (Propulsid) (not available in the U.S.); colchicine (Colcrys, Mitigare, in Col-Probenecid); dronedarone (Multaq); ergot medications such as dihydroergotamine (D.H.E.
-45, Migranal), ergotamine (Ergomar, in Cafergot, in Migergot), and methylergonovine (Methergine); lovastatin (Altoprev, Mevacor, in Advicor); lurasidone (Latuda); midazolam (Versed) by mouth; phenobarbital; phenytoin (Dilantin, Phenytek); pimozide (Orap); ranolazine (Ranexa); rifampin (Rimactane, Rifadin, in Rifamate, in Rifater); sildenafil (only Revatio brand used for lung disease); simvastatin (Simcor, Zocor, in Vytorin); St. John's wort; or triazolam (Halcion).
-If you are taking atazanavir along with cobicistat, tell your doctor if you are taking indinavir (Crixivan), irinotecan (Camptosar), or nevirapine (Viramune).
+45, Migranal), ergotamine (Ergomar, in Cafergot, in Migergot), and methylergonovine (Methergine); lovastatin (Altoprev); lurasidone (Latuda); midazolam (Versed) by mouth; phenobarbital; phenytoin (Dilantin, Phenytek); pimozide (Orap); ranolazine (Ranexa); rifampin (Rimactane, Rifadin, in Rifamate, in Rifater); sildenafil (only Revatio brand used for lung disease); simvastatin (Flolipid, Zocor); St. John's wort; or triazolam (Halcion).
+If you are taking atazanavir along with cobicistat, tell your doctor if you are taking drospirenone and ethinyl estradiol (certain oral contraceptives such as Beyaz, Safyral, Yasmin, Yaz, others); indinavir (Crixivan), irinotecan (Camptosar), or nevirapine (Viramune).
 Your doctor will probably tell you not to take cobicistat if you are taking any of these medications.

 - if you are taking cobicistat with atazanavir and you are also taking antacids (Maalox, Mylanta, Tums, others), take them 2 hours before or 2 hours after cobicistat and atazanavir.